<<Previous | Story Intro | Return to Stories | Next >>

 "I’m glad you stopped by.
 Saves me having to call you later," she said, her smile mischievous.

 "Really?"
 He took a sip, hoping the action would hide the pleased smile he could feel on his face.

 "Mmmhmm.
 Cassie has plans for this evening.
 I thought maybe we could go to a movie or something."

 Well, if he had a choice, he’d like to explore her definition of ‘or something’.
 But he’d settle for the movie.
 "What’s playing?"

 "I have no idea.
 I thought we could drive over to the Cineplex and see what they have to offer."

 The best way to run an operation, was to hire the people with the needed skills, turn them loose on the problem, and then stay out of their way.
 So, there wasn’t any need for him to remain on base, monitoring computers.
-Not when Jesse, Dennis, and Sam Carter would be doing the job.
+Not when Jesse Hatcher, Dennis Ballard, and Sam Carter would be doing the job.
 "Sounds good to me.
 What time?"

 "Shall we meet at the ticket counter around sevenish?"

 "Sevenish?"
 He chuckled.
 "Let me see if that’s on my watch."

 "Glad you noticed that.
 It’s one of my most endearing traits."
 The very sexy chuckle that followed his pronouncement had him thinking about hugs and kisses and...whoa...when the hell had he let that happen?
 He shook his head mentally...he'd kept a tight rein on any growing feelings that didn’t fall into the ‘just a friend’ category.
 He didn’t want to rush her.
 Apparently his resolve was beginning to slip.